Ramithachowdary/EXP-2/README.md

 6. After tabulating all the readings the load is brought to its initial position.
 7. The motor is switched off by using DPST switch 1 after bringing all the rheostats to initial position.

-## Tabulation for Open Circuit Test
+## Tabulation for Open Circuit Test:
 ![132b16b2-e9bb-48ee-af1f-b3f86b0c4914](https://github.com/user-attachments/assets/c8275cb1-1aa3-4ef0-8aa9-583c83ef8187)

 ## Tabulation for Load Test: